Do lifestyle choices impact our carbon footprint? Here is the answer

 • Van Life New Zealand – 3.0 tons.

-Beyond our carbon footprint, we gained deep insight into our water consumption.
-We consumed 263 litres per person per day in Sydney but only 32 litres per person per day during our year of van life in New Zealand.
+Beyond our carbon footprint, we gained deep insight into our water consumption: We consumed 263 litres per person per day in Sydney but only 32 litres per person per day during our year of van life in New Zealand.
+When you only have a 100-litre freshwater tank, you are using water way more carefully than in a home where a simple turn of a tap provides an unlimited supply at any time.

 bathroom basin water running